State of Nature and Individual Autonomy

 The crucial calculation to figure your fundamental personal economic well-being in the world is to use three phenomena of measurements.
 Firstly, physical limitations exist on the exercise of power.
 We don’t normally see it in our comfortable way of life in the Western World.
 What used to be called The State of Nature and what is actually life without political institutions is the first thing to consider.
 It’s what Thomas Hobbes defined as “Solitary, poor, nasty, brutish and short.”
 What would happen to you economically if there were no civil society, no government?
 Would you be privately indebted?
 Would you own property?
 Could you survive without state welfare?
 Would somebody employ you at your current labor rate of pay if union and labor protections should be swept aside?
 Could you be self-employed?
 Do you have some special talent that would help you survive economically?
 Do you have the three most important economic tools to create wealth: a work ethic, frugality and creativity?

 The second thing is to understand that raw power is violent struggle, and though in the West social change is channeled through the political process, behind the glass mirror is crude force.
 Do you understand the logic of violence?
 Do you sense the deeper causes for economic conflicts in the world?
 The cost of containing violence on the planet must be low to be maintained by a single power.
 Do you comprehend the basic fundamental law (the state of nature?); which says, that without order, governments cannot seek progress (as defined as the absolute human right of individual sovereignty practiced while not bringing harm to others).
 The United States spends almost 40 percent of the world’s share of arms but the nation itself faces monumental crises on two fronts: the cost of policing violence in the world has become too expensive.
 The former low cost of enforcement has changed dramatically as the monetary value of waging war has evolved from offensive to defensive.
 America can defeat Saddam Hussein’s army in a matter of days but with the threat of guerilla warfare and terrorism, the cost of keeping peace is staggering.
 Next, America is exceedingly over-leveraged back home inside its own national borders.
-The USA has been massively indebted since the Vietnam War and is now struggling with what can only be called a disabling economic liability exacerbated by the current economic recession.
-Baring invasion of the European Union – the EU has caught up to and perhaps even surpassed the USA economy in GDP measurements – American military becomes an economic liability when competing with other centers of economic activity.
+The USA has been massively indebted since the Vietnam War and is now struggling with what can only be called a disabling economic liability exacerbated by the current economic recession after 2008 financial crisis.
+Baring invasion of the European Union – the EU has caught up to and will some day soon perhaps even surpassed the USA economy in GDP measurements – American military becomes an economic liability when competing with other centers of economic activity.
 Can it produce more food, computers, automobiles, technological innovation and consumer goods than its competitors with the economic handicap of maintaining its giant military monopoly?
 Logic dictates that it can’t.

 The third consideration of the calculation to figure out your fundamental personal economic well-being in the world is global order, or what we might call the alternative of a world government.
 Is your nation safe if the USA withdraws its umbrella of defense which it provides for the world through its empire?
 This is especially critical to Canada.